julelang/manual/src/debugging/testing/writing-tests.md

 If you make a call such as `Error` or `Fail` after the `Skip` call, the skip status will be canceled and the test will be evaluated as failed.
 If you call `Skip` after any error, the test is considered skipped.

-For assertions, using the built-in assert function may be fatal because of panics.
-To avoid panic crashes, use the `T` structure's `Assert` method instead.

 ## Test Files

 It is recommended to write test functions in separate files.
 This makes it easier to maintain your code.
 In addition, since your test functions will not be included in the compilations other than your test compilations, your compilation costs will be reduced and you will achieve faster code compilation time and resource usage.